Expensive assets justify their place on the Balance sheet by earning returns.

 An intangible asset, like all other assets, is an item of value the entity acquires at measurable cost and uses to generate income in its normal line of business.
 The intangible kind, however, have no physical substance and are by definition not "touchable."
 Typical examples include:

-- A purchased right to use a patent, copyright, or trademark owned by another firm.
+• Purchasing the right to use a patent, copyright, or trademark that another firm owns.

-- The right to use another firm's logo and brand name.
-Such rights are normally included when one firm purchases an operating franchise from another.
+• The right to use another firm's logo and brand name.
+Such rights normally go with the purchase of an operating franchise by one firm from another.

-Even though they have no physical substance, intangible assets can and often do appear on the Balance sheet.
-However, a given asset's eligibility for the Balance sheet depends on factors such as these:
+Even though they have no physical substance, intangible assets can and often do appear on the Balance Sheet.
+However, a specific asset's eligibility for the balance sheet depends on factors such as these:

 Logos and Brand Names as Intangible Assets

-By contrast, the purchaser of an operating franchise, such as a franchise holder with Domino's Pizza, or McDonalds, can list the franchise brand name and logo as intangible assets on the franchise owners Balance sheet.
-This is because the use of these assets was purchased at a measurable cost for use across a specific time period.
+By contrast, the purchaser of an operating franchise, such as a franchise holder with Domino's Pizza, or McDonalds, can list the franchise brand name and logo as intangible assets on the franchise owners Balance Sheet.
+This is because the use of they purchase these assets at a measurable cost for use across a specific time period.

 Businesspeople sometimes refer to Legal intangibles as intellectual property.
 These may include such things as trade secrets, proprietary knowledge (for example, a proprietary soft drink formula), patents, trademarks, and copyrights.
 Intellectual property rights for such things are legally defensible in courts of law.